MicrosoftDocs/m365copilot-docs/docs/api-plugin-manifest.md

 ## Example

-Here is an example of a plugin manifest file that uses most of the manifest members and object properties described in the article:
+Here's an example of a plugin manifest file that uses most of the manifest members and object properties described in the article:

 [!INCLUDE [Sample plugin manifest for Contoso Real Estate plugin](includes/sample-api-plugin-manifest-file.md)]